Skip to content

 Keep Breathing

-Turning off the deserted highway, James Stipanuk held a stabilizing hand over his coffee as he guided the truck along an uneven gravel road.
+TURNING OFF THE deserted highway, James Stipanuk held a stabilizing hand over his coffee as he guided the truck along an uneven gravel road.
 The narrow road slithered through quiet countryside until it terminated near the horizon at a gleaming black structure that pierced the chilled sky like a cloud-crowned monument.
-Approaching the end, he eased on the brakes as he neared a … Continue reading Keep Breathing
+Approaching the end, he … Continue reading Keep Breathing

 A Beautiful Blue